Blog Home

 Beat your time

 Turn your walks into a competition with yourself.
 Stick with the same course and distance for two weeks.
 Record your total time on your first workout.
 On each walk that follows, try to beat the time before it.
-Not only will you increase your pace and challenge your fitness, you will gain a sense of accomplishment from achieving your goal.
+Not only will you increase your pace and challenge your fitness, but you will also gain a sense of accomplishment from achieving your goal.

 Sources